- Ph.D., Massachusetts Institute of Technology, 1990

 The basic research we are performing is aimed at understanding the various biochemical mechanisms by which discrete pieces of DNA move - or are copied - from one place in the genome to another.
 In prokaryotes, the process of DNA transposition has a crucial role in the emergence and the spread of antibiotic resistance.
 DNA transposition has also been hypothesized to be the evolutionary ancestor of Cas1, the spacer acquisition integrase of CRISPR-Cas adaptive immunity systems.
 Among eukaryotic species, mobile elements have played a large role in remodeling genomes during evolution, and understanding how transposases accomplish their task has implications relevant to those that have become domesticated and now play different roles.
 My current research involves the characterization of various DNA transposases from the different branches of life.

 Applying Our Research

-We are interested in eukaryotic transposons, as they provide a valuable experimental tool to manipulate the genomes of eukaryotic cells.
+One reason we are interested in eukaryotic transposons is that they can provide valuable experimental tools to manipulate the genomes of eukaryotic cells.
 For example, they have been used as a way to eliminate genes selectively and to then observe the consequences.
 Alternatively, the introduction of specific genes is the conceptual foundation of gene therapy approaches to curing diseases.
 DNA transposition systems in current use in mammalian cells include the resurrected Sleeping Beauty transposon and piggyBac, which are not always ideal for their desired applications.
-We reasoned that x-ray structures of eukaryotic DNA transposases would provide important insights into their mechanisms and regulation.
+We reasoned that three-dimensional structures of eukaryotic DNA transposases would provide important insights into their mechanisms and regulation.